By Kaye A. Thomas

 Q: I have some stocks that went up, and I’m ready to sell.
 I want to transfer them to my son and have him sell them because he’s in a lower tax bracket.
 Does this work?

-A: If your son is a minor or still in college when he sells the stock, the gain may be taxed at your rate instead of his because of the “kiddie tax.”
+A: If your son is a minor or still in college when he sells the stock, the “kiddie tax” rles may limit or eliminate the tax savings.
 Otherwise, if it’s a legitimate gift (no expectation of getting anything back) this idea may work — but don’t forget about potential gift tax consequences.

 Q: I have a stock that went down, and I’m not ready to sell because I think it’s going back up.
 Can I sell it for the loss and then buy it back right away?